Frenchmans Cap: Access

 If the weather is clear the view includes the West Coast beaches, Lake Burbury and the many peaks – such as Tasmania's tallest, Mount Ossa – in the Cradle Mountain-Lake St Clair National Park.

 The 50 km plus walk to Frenchmans Cap is typically completed as a return trip on the same track.

 Alternative access

 There is an option to make it a round trip by walking on from Lake Tahune to the Franklin River at Irenabyss, crossing the river and exiting at Victoria Pass, which is also on the Lyell Highway.
-The walk from Irenabyss to Victoria Pass traverses rugged country and is recommended only for highly experienced parties.
+The walk from Irenabyss to Victoria Pass traverses rugged country and is recommended only for highly experienced hikers.
 Many parties visit Irenabyss as a long day walk.
 Lake Tahune to Irenabyss takes about 4 hours.
 Irenabyss to Victoria Pass takes about 12 hours.

 Climbing

 For climbers, Frenchmans Cap offers a variety of trad routes on generally sound, quartzite rock.
 In keeping with the name of the mountain some of these climbs also have French names including A Toi La Gloire (better known as The Sydney Route), a 380 m, 13-pitch, grade 17 climb on the south-east face and Tierry Le Fronde, a 150 m, six-pitch, grade 16 climb on the Tahune Face.